Updated February 2026

 Verdict: Excellent for assets with no engine, or as a "Plan B" secondary tracker.

-Battery-powered trackers like the GL300 and the Moto are magnetic and portable.
-You can stick them anywhere.
-However, the downside is significant: you must remember to recharge them.
+The Atlas is our magnetic, battery-powered portable tracker.
+You can stick it anywhere — under a car, inside a trailer, on a piece of equipment.
+However, the downside is significant: you must remember to recharge it.
 For a daily driver vehicle, this becomes a hassle quickly.

 We recommend these primarily for two scenarios: